quaqua/grav-plugin-modular-reorder-array/README.md

 # Modular Reorder Array Plugin

 The **Modular Reorder Array** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-It reorders the blueprint definition for modular custom order by making match the array order with the array index keys
+It reorders the blueprint definition for modular custom order by matching the actual array order with the array index keys.

 The current grav-admin interface (state: early 2017) has no option to reorder modular childpages from within their parent page.
 Grav has a very cool and smart way to extend and modify existing functionalities through it's extensible blueprint system.
 By adding a `header.content.order.custom` form field in the template's blueprint, one can almost add this missing behavior.